 - The facts of the case; and

-- Your prior criminal record, if any.
+- Your prior criminal record, if any; and

 You May Be Able to Have Your Vehicular Manslaughter Charges Dismissed

 Clearly, you had no intention of harming anyone.
 This was an unfortunate, tragic accident.
-As such, we may be able to argue that the pedestrian caused his or her own death and that you should not be held responsible for killing the person because there was either:
+As such, an experienced vehicular manslaughter attorney may be able to argue that the pedestrian’s negligence of stepping in front of your car caused his or her own death, and therefore you should not be held responsible for killing the person because there was either: